-Because of its 2011 acquisition of Qwest Communications, CenturyLink has become the third-largest telecommunications company in the United States and one of the largest ISPs.
-In fact, Qwest Field, the home of the Seattle Seahawks, is now CenturyLink Field.
-If you are a migrating Qwest customer, you likely have already noticed the green "Qwest is becoming CenturyLink" logo.
-The merger has helped them combine forces to provide 190,000 route miles of fiber network, and now CenturyLink is available in new areas, including Utah, New Mexico and Montana.
+Since its 2011 acquisition of Qwest Communications, CenturyLink has become the fourth-largest telecommunications company in the United States and one of the largest ISPs.
+In fact, former Qwest Field, the home of the Seattle Seahawks, is now CenturyLink Field.
+The merger has helped the companies combine forces to provide 190,000 route miles of fiber network, and now CenturyLink is available in new areas, including Utah, New Mexico and Montana.

-CenturyLink's lower tiered and slower speed options are not impressive.
-However, if you can obtain one of their faster connection options such as 10Mbps or more with a dedicated line, you will be able to enjoy most of the media that the internet has to offer, such as video and streaming music.
+CenturyLink's lower-tiered and slower speed options are not impressive.
+However, if you can obtain one of the faster connection options, such as 20 Mbps or more with a dedicated line, you can enjoy most of the media that the internet has to offer like video and music streaming.